cooljohnny3/numerical-methods/README.md

 # numerical-methods
-A library of some numberical functions written in Rust.
+A library of some numerical functions written in Rust.

 Included functions:
 * Vector Addition